Mizugue/C-C-crow/README.md

 ---
 >lazagne timeout(sec)
 * Downloads and executes LaZagne.
 If the execution exceeds the specified timeout, it returns the partial output.
 Who is LaZagne?
-Check here -> LaZagne GitHub
+Check here -> https://github.com/AlessandroZ/LaZagne
 ---
 >crypter & decrypter
 * Uses the Fernet library for symmetric encryption and decryption of the current directory.
 It uses AES-128 for encryption and decryption, sends the key to the server, and then self-deletes on the client.